A modern classic, the multi-award-winning Micro Mini Deluxe defines what a 3-wheel kick scooter ought to be.

 - Detaching handlebars can be a pain

-- Some nuts can work loose and need to be tightened
+- Some nuts can work loose and will need tightened

-That said, if you are under the impression that the Micro Mini is the only decent option out there, then you’d be wrong.
 The competition has had enough time to catch up.
 From our tests, there are several other scooters that can (almost) match the riding experience of the Micro Mini Deluxe while being more affordable.
-(One example is the Svolta Ace.)
+(One example being the Svolta Ace.)

-Let’s hear from a family who has owned and ridden the Micro Mini Deluxe for over a year.
-It’s time to hear some honest feedback.
+Let’s hear some honest feedback from a family who has owned and ridden the Micro Mini Deluxe for over a year.

 Meet the Benton-Brownes

 Scooter: ‘Little’ Benton-Browne is 4-years old and has been tearing up the Mini Deluxe for over a year.

 Environment: The Benton-Brownes live in a rural village in the countryside.
 ‘Little’ routinely rides on rough terrain, forest walks, and just about everywhere.
 It’s safe to say that he’s put this scooter through its paces more than the average suburban rider would.